conjurinc/pg_random_id/README.md

 change the column type to character(6) and store the ids as base32-encoded strings of handy human-friendly form (eg. kn5xx1, qy2kp8, e5f67z...).

+Remember to use the correct type for any foreign key columns in other tables if you use this.

 ## Contributing

 1. Fork it